 - Morbid obesity (1 point): BMI greater than or equal to 40 kg/m2.

-- Malnutrition (1 point): Use a valid screening tool, such as the mini nutritional assessment tool (MNA) for adults 65 years and older.
-Physician must document malnutrition.
+- Malnutrition (1 point): Use a valid screening tool such as the mini nutritional assessment tool (MNA) for adults 65 years and older to assess malnutrition risk.
+The physician must document malnutrition if the dietitian diagnosis malnutrition based on his or her assessment.

 - Feeding tube (1 point): Includes nasal or abdominal tube.